ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch12-audio.md

 ### Play laser sound

-When the player is shooting a bullet we will play the sound effect of a laser blast using the function `play_sound_once()`.
+When the player is shooting a bullet, we will play the sound effect of a laser blast using the function `play_sound_once()`.
 This function takes the sound to play as the argument.
 It is a shortcut instead of using `play_sound()` with a non-looping parameter.